 What now raises a much bigger issue, is the question of how Tom managed to create a Horcrux while he was still underage, off of everyone’s radar.

-For that matter, how he managed to kill the Riddles while still under the Trace.
+Or, for that matter, how he managed to murder the Riddles while still under the Trace.

 Because even Dumbledore, who probably knew even more about Horcruxes than Riddle did, and knew that Riddle wrote in that Diary when he was 16 still tells Harry that he doesn’t think Riddle committed any murders between those of his father and grandparents in the summer of 1942 and that of Hepzibah Smith some five–10 years later.
 (Providing yet another temptation to apply that Scar-o-Vision filter.)